- Academic Definitions

 Courses 800 Master's and Doctoral Degree Level: Courses intended for students in graduate-level professional programs (no undergraduates permitted).

-Courses 900 Professional Development: Courses intended for professional development and require students to possess a bachelor’s degree.
+Courses 900 Professional Development: Courses intended for professional development.
+Students must possess a bachelor’s degree.
 These courses do not count toward graduation and are not applicable towards a graduate degree.
 Grading is S/U only.

 |HR||credit hours per course|